Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Candidate Eligibility

-Members of the profession who wish to be candidates for Council election, must
+Registrants who wish to be candidates for Board election, must

 • be in good standing with the College